16 Different, Off-the-Beaten-Path Winter Activities to Try This Season

 “It’s a whole different experience to climb in the winter,” says Eric Waldron, manager of the Eastern Mountain Sports Climbing School’s office in Gardiner.

-They offer a Winter Climbing 101 course that features the ABCs of the sport, including what to wear to stay warm, and advice about the best snowshoes and other gear to assure maximum grip in snow and ice.
+EMS offers a Winter Climbing 101 course that features the ABCs of the sport, including what to wear to stay warm, and advice about the best snowshoes and other gear to assure maximum grip in snow and ice.

 “Winter climbing is simpler to learn than some people may think; we ease you into it.
 And of course, safety is always our top priority,” Waldron says.
 Courses are taught by experienced instructors for all skill levels.
 They also host guided winter climbs, snowshoe tours, full-day Catskill Peaks hikes and more, seven days a week, year-round.